debbie-tommy/lurkaround/README.md

 3. The job content itself.
 The job content includes the following:

-- An image to describe the job (jpg in base64 format)
+- An image to describe the job (jpg in base64 format) - can be any aspect ratio
 - A title for the new job (just as a string)
 - A starting date for the job (just as a string)
 - How many likes it has (or none)